loken/net-hierarchies/Hierarchies/README.md

 It is assumed that the graph is a tree, but if there can be cycles in your nodes, you can enable cycle detection through the optional `detectCycles` property (`false` by default).

+#### Performance guidance: Next vs Signal
+- Prefer the simple "next" delegate when you only need to enumerate children.
+Graph traversal has a dedicated fast path for this and avoids signal overhead.
+- Use the "signal" form when you need pruning/skipping, early stop, or depth-aware behavior.
+It's more flexible, but adds per-node overhead.
+- Benchmarks show the "next" path is typically 10-30% faster on larger/deeper traversals (especially DepthFirst); BreadthFirst gains are smaller but generally positive.
+- Only enable cycle detection if you expect cycles; it uses hashing and slows traversal.

 #### Traverse a `Hierarchy` or `Node`
 We provide some extensions for traversal of a `Hierarchy` or one or more `Node`s as a slightly higher abstraction than the static `Traverse` class.